dvidelabs/flatcc/README.md

 ### Debugging a Buffer

-When reading a FlatBuffer does not provide the expected results, the first line of defense is to ensure that the the code being tested is linked against `flatccrt_d`, the debug build of the runtime library.
+When reading a FlatBuffer does not provide the expected results, the first line of defense is to ensure that the code being tested is linked against `flatccrt_d`, the debug build of the runtime library.
-This will ensure that builder calls are balanced and that required fields are set otherwise an assertion is raised.
+This will raise an assertion if builder calls are properly balanced or if required fields are not being set.

-This typically also finds non-obvious runtime errors that are not normally checked by user code because they don't happen with correct API usage.
-For example adding a table field with an field ID that is out of range.
+The builder might return an error code such as adding a table field with an ID.
+These errors will not happen normally, but they will assert in debug mode.

-Strings and tables might be returned as null pointers without this necessarily being an error.
-Perhaps the user code just need to check for this.
-Setting the `required` property in the schema would ensure this fields are present in the buffer, or assert in debug while building the buffer.
+Strings and tables wll be returned as null pointers when their corresponding field is not set in the buffer.
+User code should test for this but it might be helpful to temporarily set the `required` attribute in the schema and make the builder enforce that expected fields are present.

 To dig further into a buffer, call the buffer verifier and see if the buffer is actually valid with respect to the expected buffer type.

-If the buffer is not valid, it might be good to know why.
-The verifier is designed to verify fast, but can be made more informative by setting one or both of these build flags:
+If the buffer is not valid, the error can be printed but it will not say exactly where the problem was found.
+To go further, the verifier can be made to assert where the problem is encountered so the buffer conent can be analized.
+This is enabled with:

     -DFLATCC_DEBUG_VERIFY=1

+Note that this will break test cases where a buffer is expected to fail verification.

+To dump detailed contents of a valid buffer, or the valid contents up to the point of failure, use:

     -DFLATCC_TRACE_VERIFY=1

-These can be set as CMake options, directly as C compile flags, or in the `flatcc_rtconfig.h` file.
+Both of these optoins can be set as CMake options, directly as C compile flags, or in the `flatcc_rtconfig.h` file.

 When reporting bugs, output from the above might also prove helpful.

 Using the JSON parser and printer can also be used to quickly create new buffer content without the uncertainty of user code being used corrrectly because the parser will know the schema and use it correctly.
-The [test_json_parser.c] has test function that might be adapted for custom tests.
+The [test_json.c] has a test function that can be adapted for custom tests.

+For advanced debugging the `hexdump.c` can be used to dump the buffer contents.
+It is used in [test_json.c] and [monster_test.c].

 ## File and Type Identifiers